MiaoYuFei/437group11/README.md

 - Run a development server: `npm run dev`

-- Run a production server: `npm run build`
+- Run a production server: `npm run build`, `cd production`, `npm run start`

 - Go to [http://localhost:8080/](http://localhost:8080/) on local development machine.
 127.0.0.1 is not allowed because Google reCAPTCHA requires a domain rather than IP address.

+NOTICE: You MUST run `npm run lint` prior to each commit and resolve all issues if exist.
+Failing to comply with this policy will break the production environment on cloud.

 ## API